Kyros (band): 2020–Present: Signing to White Star Records and release of third studio album, Celexa Dreams

 On the 13 March 2020, the band announced their signing to White Star Records, a label run by musician and record producer John Mitchell and Magick Eye Records head Chris Hillman.

 On signing to White Star Records, Kyros vocalist and keyboardist Shelby Logan Warne commented:“When we were introduced to White Star, we knew from the get-go that it would be a natural fit.
 John and Chris’ open-mindedness meant that they understood our desires to experiment and try out different styles, and that we would have a very clear-cut vision on how we wanted to go about executing our ideas.
 The limits are ours to push.
 For all of us in Kyros, that’s incredibly important and motivating.
 This is a new chapter for Kyros, and one that will undoubtedly surprise a lot of people.
-I’m incredibly excited for what the future holds.”Mirroring Shelby's enthusiasm, White Star Records’ Chris Hillman exclaimed:"We’ve been thoroughly pleased with the positive feedback we’ve had for the previous releases on our White Star Records label, but that also creates a pressure to ensure that future releases maintain a high standard.
+I’m incredibly excited for what the future holds.”Mirroring Warne's enthusiasm, White Star Records’ Chris Hillman exclaimed:"We’ve been thoroughly pleased with the positive feedback we’ve had for the previous releases on our White Star Records label, but that also creates a pressure to ensure that future releases maintain a high standard.
 That pressure is made a lot easier with bands like Kyros!
 When we heard early mixes of the band’s new album, we knew that the band would be a worthy addition to our White Star family of artists.
 Inventive and exciting and with great melodies too, the band have progressed impressively from their previous, well-received releases.
 We are looking forward to getting the finished tracks out there and looking forward to working with this fine band of exceptional musicians.”Soon after, both the label and the band announced that their upcoming studio album, entitled Celexa Dreams, would be released on the 19 June 2020 and "would consist of a collection of short stories, each underpinned with a thought-provoking lyrical concept.
 From delving into the emotional weight of working in a job you hate to the more serious commentary on the dangers of toxic internet culture and anonymity, each slice of the band’s forthcoming album pulls from threads of the band’s collectively accumulated life experiences."
 The album's lead single Rumour was released on 17 April 2020 and displayed a change in direction and sound palette for the band.
 Journalist Eden Kupermintz described the style of Rumour and the rest of Celexa Dreams as "a giant love letter to that sweet (and sometimes painful) time when progressive rock bands like Yes, Rush, and others were experimenting with the synth-pop sounds of the 80’s and early 90’s.
 The result is an eclectic and well written album filled with tasty bass, prominent synths, and ethereal, evocative vocals.".